 There is another approach of this.
 Here, I said that it’s a single query inside the time-series database, but we also have a different infrastructure for AutoML, Auto Machine Learning.
 We train models so that we can go further than this, because here this example is really simple.
 It’s a global trend and linear aggregation; You forecast it.
 Okay, job done.
 But what if you have seasons in your signal?
 What if your signal has a weekly seasonality?
 Or a monthly seasonality?
 If I need to forecast, but I don’t have the global picture, my forecast doesn’t reflect what will come.
 This is where a trained model will help us to anticipate.

 If you want to try this, it’s free.
 It’s a free service of OVH.
 You can try it on labs.ovh.com.
 It’s called prescience and there is a time series forecasting algorithm based on SARIMA.
 SARIMA is actually a seasonality, moving-average algorithm.
-But, it’s quite interesting in terms of time series forecasting.
+But it’s quite interesting in terms of time series forecasting.

 New in this Era of Observability

 All this is pretty classic, right?
-It’s just operating a service, collecting metrics, etc. etc. Now, what is new in terms of Era of Observability?
+It’s just operating a service, collecting metrics, etc. Now, what is new in terms of Era of Observability?
 Well, it’s SPOE, actually.
 I was planning to explain what was SPOE, but Pierre did it before so I will shorten, a bit, the presentation.

 On the response I can get the same and if I close the times, the time window between the request and the time, I can flush the span on the tracing framework so that I can I get visibility and observability and full tracing between my clients, load balancer, server, etc.

-I’ve understood that HAProxy is implementing OpenTracing, right?
+I understand that HAProxy is implementing OpenTracing, right?
 Or something like this?
 There is something in this way, but you could have your own tracing solution and maybe the OpenTracing wouldn’t be compatible with your solution.
 This makes you able to implement your own strategy about tracing or authentication, as we saw previously.

 Apparently, the HAProxy team has a message for you, maybe.